 5. Find peace and quietude in the architecturally rich temples

 One can find remnants of two spectacular temples near the village– the Madhavaraya temple and Raghunathaswamy temple.
 The Raghunathaswamy temple is made of red granite and is somewhat curious as temples go: it doesn’t have a single idol.
 Instead, it lures in visitors with its complex system of pillars, hallways and corridors and the absolutely fabulous relief work.
 The Madhavaraya temple features sculptures of gods and common folk engaged in various rituals.
 Read more about some of India’s unique temples and monasteries here.

-If you are travelling from Bangalore, it is wise to stop for breakfast here because there are no decent places or even roadside eateries on your way to Gandikota.
+You can reach Gandikota Grand Canyon by booking a cab from Bangalore.
+If you have landed in Bangalore and have availed an airport car rental directly, it is wise to stop for breakfast here because there are no decent places or even roadside eateries on your way to Gandikota.
 Carry enough water bottles and snacks for the journey.
 You will need them.